mortezah80/EEG-ERP-Analysis-for-Cognitive-Tasks/README.md

-Here is the entire conversation response written in Markdown, including all explanations, instructions, and the content for your `README.md` file.
-Everything is now properly formatted for Markdown:

-markdown
 # Visual Oddball Task EEG Preprocessing

 This repository contains the code and data for preprocessing and analyzing EEG data collected during a visual oddball task.
 The preprocessing includes artifact removal using Independent Component Analysis (ICA), event-related potential (ERP) analysis focusing on P3 and Error-Related Negativity (ERN) components, and statistical comparisons of ERP waveforms.